solo-io/solo-docs/supergloo/docs/mesh/gloo-istio-mtls.md

 If the list includes the following pods then everything should be good to go.

-## Installing Gloo with supergloo
+## Installing Gloo with SuperGloo

-Once the mandatory prerequisites have been completed, the installation of gloo using supergloo is a single step process.
+Once the mandatory prerequisites have been completed, the installation of Gloo using SuperGloo is a single step process.
 Assuming that the exact names of the earlier tutorials were used, the command will look as follows.

 #### Option 1: CLI